Final Readiness, Remediation, and Exam-Day Plan

 Final-week case stack

-Build a daily stack of short cases:
+Build a daily five-case stack that forces integration:

 - One airway or ventilation case.